aryamanp13/Function-and-operator-overloading/README.md

 # Theory:

 Function Overloading:
-Function overloading is a feature in C++ that allows you to define multiple functions with the same name but with different parameters.
-The compiler differentiates these functions based on the number and/or type of their parameters.
+Function overloading is a feature in programming languages that allows you to define multiple functions with the same name but different parameters.
+These functions can have different types, numbers, or orders of parameters.
+The compiler determines which function to call based on the arguments provided during the function call.

+Key Points:

+Same Name: The overloaded functions must have the same name.
+Different Parameters: The functions must have different parameters in terms of their types, numbers, or orders.
+Parameter Matching: The compiler matches the arguments provided in the function call with the parameters of the available overloaded functions.
+Return Type: The return types of overloaded functions can be the same or different.

-Operator Overloading
+Operator Overloading:

-Operator overloading is a feature in C++ that allows developers to redefine the way operators work for user-defined types (such as classes).
+Operator overloading is a feature in programming languages that allows you to redefine the behavior of built-in operators for custom data types.
+It enables you to customize how these operators work when applied to objects of your own classes.

-This enables you to use operators like +, -, *, and others with objects of your classes in a way that is intuitive and similar to built-in types.
+Key Points:

+Custom Data Types: Operator overloading is typically used to define the behavior of operators for classes that you create.
+Built-in Operators: You can overload most built-in operators, such as arithmetic operators (+, -, *, /, %), comparison operators (==, !=, <, >, <=, >=), assignment operators (=), and logical operators (&&, ||).
+Overloaded Functions: Operator overloading is achieved by defining functions that have specific signatures.
+The compiler automatically calls these functions when the corresponding operator is used with objects of your class.
+Custom Behavior: You can implement any desired behavior within the overloaded functions to determine how the operator will operate on your objects.

 ## Algorithm: Addtion using function overloading